Flag or no flag, the city of the protest march has risen

 Originally published on newsclick

-One for the team: Logic behind Kohli’s sacking as ODI skipper
+The logic behind Kohli’s sacking as ODI skipper

 During our college days in Bengal, there were some journalists whose articles we used to devour like a newly-wed man devouring luchi (Bengali version of puri) and mutton at in-laws’ place.
 Behind-the-scenes story of the Indian cricket team’s dressing room was their USP.
 Sourav Ganguly was the hero in those stories.
 Naturally, when captaincy was snatched away from him in 2005, Ganguly became a tragic hero — a man more sinned against than sinning.